-Continually reaffirm your love
+Continually reaffirm your love:

-Within moments of reading this, contact your wife and tell her you are so grateful she married you and that she is the light of your life.
+Immediately, within moments of reading this, contact your wife and tell her you are so grateful she married you and that she is the light of your life.

 “Fierce” in this context means with passion.
 Passion, like love, often relies on intention before it gets going under its own steam.

-Learn this definition of “faithfulness” by heart
+Learn this definition of “faithfulness” by heart:

 Faithfulness means fidelity, constancy, dependability, dedication, loyalty, trueness, advocacy and – here it is again – determination.

+Learn this and learn it well.
 Handwritten notes are golden.
 Tell her how much these vows mean to you.
 Then get home early.